sectsect/wp-tag-order/README.md

 * Supports `post_tag` and `non-hierarchical taxonomy`.
 * Supports multiple `non-hierarchical taxonomies` in a post-type.
+* In the case of creating a new post, you need to save the post once to activate this feature.
 * To apply for the existing post, "`Add and Remove`" once something one tag.
 Or, if you want to batch apply, Go to `Settings` -> `WP Tag Order` page, and click the `Apply` button.
 * Supports Multisite.